 Soilfloc® Sealant is a combination of synthetic, anionic PAM’s, that both flocculate and hydrate, to plug leaks and stop water loss.
 There is no need to empty your pond, Soilfloc® Sealant works best when it’s full.
-It’s designed to locate leaks by following water as it’s pulled into the cracks and crevices by the draw of the leak.
+It’s designed to locate leaks by following water as it’s pulled into the cracks and crevices by the leak.

 What is flocculate and hydrate?

 Anionic polymer has molecules that carry negative charges.
 They attract positively charged suspended clay particles much like a magnet picks up metal.
 The other unique aspect of the formulation is the anionic cross-linked, insoluble polyacrylamide, which absorbs and retains large amounts of a water (over 300X its weight).
 Together, this powerful combination is pulled into cracks and crevices by the draw of the leak, binding suspended and surface solids, and swelling to over 300X its weight, to plug the leaks and stop the flow of water.

 What can I expect during application?